 Sludge Waste 2.26 minutes (integral with decant)

 The cycles have programmability built in by PLC.
 These have been adjusted as needed to accommodate the small flow rate currently received by the plant.
 Sludge waste is conducted manually as needed and is hauled to the plant headworks of the Forest City WWTP/WRF.
 The Riverstone WWTP was built in 2003 and began operation in November 2013 with the start up of Hicks Grove Lift Station for American Zinc Products.
 Influent flow ranges from 0.003 MGD to 0.008 MGD of domestic and permitted industrial flow from industries within the industrial park and adjacent American Zinc Products facility.

-Jeff Dotson is the Plant Superintendent.
-Jeff holds a Grade IV North Carolina Biological Wastewater Certification and has over 30 years wastewater experience.
+Sonny Penson is the Plant Superintendent.
+Sonny holds a Grade IV North Carolina Biological Wastewater Certification and has over 27 years wastewater experience.

 Chief Wastewater Operator

 Jacob Hodge serves as Chief Wastewater Operator and ORC.
-Jacob holds a Grade IV North Carolina Biological Wastewater Certification and has over 27 years of wastewater experience.
+Jacob holds a Grade IV North Carolina Biological Wastewater Certification and has over 10 years of wastewater experience.